 Humes fires on all cylinders.

+However, this isn’t the only way Humes is making this project a New Zealand first.
 Using the advanced Vibration Technology (VT) manufacturing process to create the tunnel, Humes is already saving time and money on the Artillery Drive project.
 Humes is the only company in New Zealand to employ VT in pipe manufacturing.